Kazenzi/The-robotic-farmer/README.md

 We leverage IoT-enabled agriculture combined with Web 3 integration to create a robust platform for monitoring and managing farm conditions:
 - *Real-time Monitoring*: Continuous data collection from various sensors.
+- *Autonomous Robotics*: Implementation of robotic systems that autonomously perform tasks such as irrigation and fertilization based on real-time data.
 - *Blockchain Storage*: Immutable records stored on IPFS, ensuring tamper-proof data.
 - *Smart Contracts*: Automated updates and audits for all farm operations.